-The therapy will include carefully removing the infected pulp from the tooth.
-Cleaning and disinfecting the area which is then sealed with a filling to prevent future infection.
+The Endodontic Treatment will include carefully removing the infected pulp from the tooth.
+Subsequently, we will clean & disinfect the area, which is then sealed with a filling to prevent future infection.

-If you are experiencing any of the above symptoms or discomfort, please call our team to arrange a consultation.
+If you are experiencing any of the above symptoms or discomfort, please call our team to arrange an Endodontic Treatment consultation.